-Without qualifying this opinion, we point out that the continued existence of the parent company, DF Deutsche Forfait AG, Cologne, and, hence, of DF Deutsche Forfait AG Group is jeopardized by risks which are described in the interim Group management report under "Classification of risks and summary risk assessment".
-The information provided there shows that the ultimate parent company is currently overindebted and that the continued existence of the ultimate parent company and DF Deutsche Forfait AG

-Group will depend on the full implementation of the planned restructuring concept.
-The information provided in this section also points to existing counterparty risks in relation to overdue receivables as well as risks relating to the legal enforceability of claims against credit insurance firms which may jeopardize the continued existence of the ultimate parent company as well as the Group.
+Without qualifying this opinion, we point out that the ability to continue as a going concern of the parent company, DF Deutsche Forfait AG, Cologne, and, hence, of DF Deutsche Forfait AG Group is jeopardized by risks which are described in the interim Group management report under "Classification of risks and summary risk assessment".
+The information provided there shows that the ultimate parent company is currently overindebted and that the ability to continue as a going concern of the parent company DF Deutsche Forfait AG, Cologne, and, hence, of the DF Deutsche Forfait AG Group will depend on the full implementation of the planned restructuring concept.
+The information provided in this section also points to existing counterparty risks in relation to overdue receivables as well as risks relating to the legal enforceability of claims against credit insurance companies which may jeopardize the ability to continue as a going concern of the parent company as well as the Group.